 The Company reports its financial results in accordance with IFRS.
-However, the foregoing contains references to non-IFRS financial measures, such as operating margin, EBITDA (earnings before finance expenses, income taxes and depreciation and amortization), EBITDA margin and cash interest expense.
+However, the foregoing contains references to non-IFRS financial measures, such as adjusted operating and administrative expenses, adjusted operating income, operating margin, adjusted operating margin, EBITDA (earnings before finance expenses, income taxes and depreciation and amortization), adjusted EBITDA, EBITDA margin, adjusted EBITDA margin, adjusted net earnings, adjusted net earnings per share and cash interest expense.
 These non-IFRS financial measures do not have standardized meanings prescribed by IFRS and, therefore, may not be comparable to similarly titled measures presented by other reporting issuers.